renauter/threefold-camp/utils.md

 All of our core code will be located in these three functions, or in functions called by these three functions.

+## Quick Start: CosmWasm Contract Walkthrough

+NOTE: In order for this tutorial to generate the template smart contract correctly, make sure you run this command from terminal:

+> cargo install cargo-generate --features vendored-openssl

+ALSO:  Note that instead of the #[entry_point] macro attribute, the following should now be used as of CosmWasm 0.16:

+> #[cfg_attr(not(feature = "library"), entry_point)]

+We can learn a lot about CosmWasm smart contracts – and get a good start on our own – by pulling the CosmWasm Template Smart Contract.

+For experienced programmers, this is the perfect video to get started.

+For beginners, you should watch this video, but it and the accompanying exercise may be a little too much for you.
+If so, no worries!
+Come back once you've completed more of the main course content and exercises, and you should find yourself easily following along with the concepts.